liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

         \
         liferay/deprecated.js

-Set this property to false to always load JavaScript files listed in the property "javascript.everything.files".
-Set this to true to sometimes load "javascript.barebone.files" and sometimes load "javascript.everything.files".
+Set this property to `false` to always load JavaScript files listed in the property `javascript.everything.files`.
+Set this to `true` to sometimes load `javascript.barebone.files` and sometimes load `javascript.everything.files`.

 The default logic is coded in com.liferay.portal.events.ServicePreAction in such a way that unauthenticated users get the list of barebone JavaScript files whereas authenticated users get both the list of barebone JavaScript files and the list of everything JavaScript files.

     javascript.barebone.enabled=true

-Set this property to true to load the packed version of files listed in the properties "javascript.barebone.files" or "javascript.everything.files".
+Set this property to `true` to load the packed version of files listed in the properties `javascript.barebone.files` or `javascript.everything.files`.

-Set this property to false for easier debugging for development.
-You can also disable fast loading by setting the URL parameter "js_fast_load" to "0".
+Set this property to `false` for easier debugging for development.
+You can also disable fast loading by setting the URL parameter `js_fast_load` to `0`.

     javascript.fast.load=true